jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 # This script provides one-stop shopping for entering your credentials.
 # Please run this script when you reset the Docker container.
+# The "git commit" command will not work without your Git credentials.

 # Output:
 # First argument if it is not blank